christopherhjung/c-compiler/lib/googletest/googletest/docs/advanced.md

 ## Getting the Current Test's Name

 Sometimes a function may need to know the name of the currently running test.
-For example, you may be using the `SetUp()` method of your test fixture to set the golden file name based on which test is running.
+For example, you may be using the `SetUp()` target of your test fixture to set the golden file name based on which test is running.
 The `::testing::TestInfo` class has this information: